 De Gave Stad

-Zoetermeer has sometimes been called the largest open-air museum of urban planning and architecture in the Netherlands.
-The project De Gave Stad has brought the extraordinary development history of Zoetermeer to the attention of a wide audience.
+Zoetermeer is sometimes called the largest open-air museum of urban development and architecture in the Netherlands.
+In the project De Gave Stad the special development history of Zoetermeer has been brought to the attention of a wide audience.

-From a small village of about 7,000 inhabitants in the mid-1960s, Zoetermeer grew in a few decades into a full-fledged city of more than 100,000 inhabitants.
-This explosive growth also reveals an interesting and cool sampling of urban planning and architecture.
+From a small village with about 7000 inhabitants in the mid-sixties, Zoetermeer grew in a few decades to a full-fledged city with more than 100,000 inhabitants.
+This explosive growth also shows an interesting and cool sample of urban development and architecture.